jorisrietveld/NHLStenden_Project_Desk-Crisim/readme.md

 ![PHP 7.2](https://img.shields.io/badge/PHP-%3E%3D7.2-blue.svg)

 ![Desk Crisim logo](resources/DESK_CRISIM_LOGO_BG.png)
-This repository holds the source code of the Desk Crisim system.To install the project on a production server you should check if you have
+This repository holds the source code of the crisis simulation game: Desk Crisim.
+Desk CriSim is a web application that allows students to simulate crisis situations.
+Teachers can assign students as certain actors in a crisis situation and monitor the choices that the students make on events that happen during a crisis.

 ## Installing
 [**To much text, take me to the quick setup!**](##quick-setup)

-The application is platform independent and should run on :heart: Linux :penguin:, Mac OS :apple: and even on :trollface: windows.
-Our production server and automated tests (Unit tests, security tests, continues integration and code quality tests) run on Linux servers [_(specificly: Ubuntu 18.04/18.10)_](https://www.ubuntu.com/#download).
+The application is platform independent and should run on Linux :penguin:, Mac OS and even on windows.
+However our production server and automated tests (Unit tests, security tests, continues integration and code quality tests) run on Linux servers [_(specificly: Ubuntu 18.04/18.10)_](https://www.ubuntu.com/#download).
- This means that it is guarantied to work on Linux, because we would catch the builds failing.
+ This means that it is guarantied to work on Linux, because we would catch the failing builds.
 This is also our initial target setup for the production server.
-It should also work on any unix-like operating system like BSD or Mac OSX but you should validate that php is compiled with the same arguments as the version in the ubuntu repositories and that you have the correct php extensions installed.
+It should also work on any unix-like operating system like BSD or Mac OSX but you should validate that your php version is compiled with the same arguments as the version in the ubuntu repositories and that you have the correct php extensions installed.

 The main programming language of the project is PHP and Java script, but also builds on: (X)HTML, Twig, Markdown, XML, CSS and SCSS mainly for the presentation of the application.
 For faster development we choose to use the symfony framework instead of rolling our own.
 This means that